RocketChat/Rocket.Chat.Demo.App/README.md

 # Demo App (UNDER DEVELOPMENT)
 <img src="icon.png" width="128"/>
-An app to Demo Rocket.Chat Apps Engine
+The best Rocket.Chat Apps Engine Demo out there.

 ## About this project
 This project was created to serve as a central hub with all the features from the Rocket.Chat Apps Engine.
 Check below all the features and it's implementation status